 Trump Tweets Undermining Message, Travel Ban Prospects

-WASHINGTON (CN) – President Donald Trump’s penchant for tweeting is frustrating his administration’s effort to get back on message and, according to legal experts, likely damaging his chances of seeing his controversial travel ban on immigrants from six predominately Muslim countries revived by the Supreme Court.
+WASHINGTON (CN) – Digging himself in deeper, President Donald Trump continued on Tuesday undermining the Supreme Court defense of his order banning travel from six nations by tweeting that his message is “honest and unfiltered.”

-But despite mounting criticism and concern, the president on Tuesday insisted the tweets he sends from his smart phone are his direct link to the American people.
+Despite mounting criticism and concern, the president on Tuesday insisted the tweets he sends from his smartphone are his direct link to the American people.

 “The FAKE MSM is working so hard trying to get me not to use Social Media,” he wrote on Twitter Tuesday morning.
 “They hate that I can get the honest and unfiltered message out.”